tmobile/magentaA11y/_checklist-web/modal-dialog.md

 gherkin-keyboard:
   - when:  |
-      the tab key to move focus to the launch button
+      the tab key to move focus to the launch button and use  spacebar and/or enter key to activate the button
-    result: |
-      focus is strongly visually indicated
-  - then:  |
-      the spacebar and/or enter key to activate the button
     result: |
       the dialog opens
   - then:  |